mufajjul/aml-govsec2020-workshop/labs/lab1/README.md

 For Azure CLI I'm using the Visual Code with Azure CLI extensions.
 If you would like you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
 But bare in mind that you don't need to use the Visual Code app, you can stick with the always present **Command Line** on Windows or the Linux **bash terminal**.

+You can also download the CLI by clicking here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli

+You may need to add the AML Cli extension:
+#### az extension add -n azure-cli-ml

 ### Using Azure CLI with Visual Code

 In the terminal window type: **az login**